hashicorp/terraform/website/docs/backends/types/remote.html.md

 **Kind: Enhanced**

-The remote backend stores state and runs operations remotely.
-When running `terraform plan` or `terraform apply` with this backend, the actual execution occurs in Terraform Enterprise, with log output streaming to the local terminal.
+The remote backend runs operations and stores state remotely in Terraform Enterprise.
+When running `terraform plan` or `terraform apply` with this backend, the actual execution and storage of state occurs in Terraform Enterprise with log output streaming to the local terminal.
 To use this backend you need a Terraform Enterprise account on [app.terraform.io](https://app.terraform.io) or have a private instance of Terraform Enterprise (version v201809-1 or newer).

+With a Free-Tier account, state is stored in Terraform Enterprise after operations are executed on the local machine.
+With a Pro or Premium tier account, both state storage and operations are done remotely.

 ## Command Support